RanFeng/modular-music-visualizer/docs/RUNNING_ON_WINDOWS.md

 Edit the file `post_processing.py` then run it.
 Don't set a target output video, comment the line by adding a # at the beginning.

 Head back to the original [RUNNING.md](RUNNING.md) for instructions on configuring your own stuff

+# MMVShaderShady

+Find a way to install polyfloyd's [Shady](https://github.com/polyfloyd/shady) project on Windows then report back.. couldn't make `pkg-config` of Cygwin to find `egl`.